microsoft/vscode-docs/docs/containers/debug-python.md

 1. The `dockerBuild` object in the json allows for the following parameters:

-    - context: The docker build context, which your Dockerfile is called from
+    - context: The docker build context, from which your Dockerfile is called from
     - dockerfile: The path to the Dockerfile to execute
     - tag: The name of the image to be built, with its version tag